cerva-coder/Ethereum-Mnemonic-Crack-BIP44/README.md

 While Ethereum's address generation is simpler compared to Bitcoin (due to the absence of multiple address types), its widespread use and the need for collision detection in large datasets still make it a valuable target for this project.
 Additionally, **Ethereum's deterministic address derivation** ensures that each mnemonic phrase always generates the same set of addresses, making it easier to identify potential address collisions when comparing with an existing list of known addresses.

-This, the script uses the **BIP-44 path for Ethereum** (`m/44'/60'/0'/0/index`) to derive addresses in a standardized manner, allowing for the efficient comparison of generated addresses against a set of known Ethereum addresses.

 ---